Martinson1252/ImageSplitter/README.md

 # ImageSplitter
-It's a simple program that splits images vertically into 2 parts.
+It's a simple program that splits images vertically into 2 separate images.
 The spot where a single image will be is splitted, is defined by user's ratio input.
 Program creates 2 folders: **source** and **cropped**.
 User has to manually move all images to the source folder,